 Speeding fines: top tips on UK speeding tickets and how to appeal them

 You might think that speeding fines and safety cameras are a moral outrage and the police have better things to do than catch drivers travelling a few miles per hour over the limit.
-But if you were caught driving over the speed limit, there really is no excuse.
-Hold your hands up and admit defeat.
+But speed limits are there for a reason and if you were caught driving over the limit, in most cases you have to accept the punishment.

 Penalties at this level are often issued automatically, and you could be offered the opportunity to attend a speed awareness course.
 The cost will be similar to the fine, but you'll avoid having points added to your driving licence.

 The maximum speeding fine that can be imposed by magistrates is £2,500 for speeding on the motorway, but as fines have to take account of personal means, you’d have to be driving very fast and be very rich to cop a punishment at that end of the scale.
 Of course, magistrates courts use their judgment on any offences in-between and issue speeding fines, licence points and driving bans accordingly.

 If you’re a repeat offender, and build up 12 points or more during a three-year period, you are likely to face a period of disqualification from driving too.

 Contesting a speeding ticket is a risky business.
 If a court decides in favour of police or speed camera evidence, your small speeding penalty could turn into a bigger one!
 That’s why experts reckon less than one per cent of UK speeding tickets are contested, and only around half of those appeals are successful.